• Skip to primary navigation

 You can also make chicken and rice dishes in the Instant Pot!
 Check out these delicious recipes: Instant Pot chicken and rice and Instant Pot teriyaki chicken and rice.

-Grandma's Old Fashioned Chicken and Rice recipe is easy comfort food made with simple ingredients that the whole family will love.
+No Peek Chicken and Rice recipe is chicken breasts and rice baked together in a creamy sauce in one pan.
+Easy comfort food made with simple ingredients that the whole family will enjoy.
 This easy chicken recipe is a family favorite perfect for busy weeknights, and even picky kids love it!

 Ingredients